Kronach (district)

 Kronach is a Landkreis (district) in Bavaria, Germany.
 It is bounded by (from the east and clockwise) the districts of Hof, Kulmbach, Lichtenfels and Coburg, and the state of Thuringia (districts of Sonneberg, Saalfeld-Rudolstadt and Saale-Orla).

 History

 Kronach was ruled by the bishopric of Bamberg from 1102 until 1803, when the clerical states of Germany were dissolved.
 Afterwards it fell to Bavaria, where the districts of Kronach and Teuschnitz were established on the territory of the present district.
-In 1931 these districts were merged in order to form the district of Kronach.
+In 1931, these districts were merged to form the district of Kronach.

 Geography

 A large portion of the district is part of the Franconian Forest nature park.
 The Franconian Forest (German Frankenwald) is a hill chain rising to 795 m To the southwest the country is sloping away.
 Several narrow rivers run southwards through the district in order to join the river Main beyond the district's borders, among them the Kronach.